chen4jesus/bookstack-sync-react/DOCKER_README.md

 ### Backend Service

 The backend service is configured in the docker-compose.yml file.
-You need to:

-1. Replace `your-backend-image:latest` with your actual backend Docker image
-2. Adjust any environment variables or volumes as needed
+The configuration includes:

+1. The backend image: `bookstack-sync`
+2. Environment variables for the Spring Boot application
+3. A volume for data persistence: `backend-data`

+If you need to use a different backend image, update the `image` field in the `backend` service section.

+### Data Persistence

+The application uses a Docker volume named `backend-data` to persist data.
+This volume is automatically created when you start the containers.

 ## Accessing the Application